 The focus of our youth programming has been the intentional building of "assets", qualities and characteristics that have been determined through research to support positive growth and development of youth.
 Some of these "assets" are: community values youth, positive peer influences, social competence, and adult role models.
-The language and philosophy of the Healthy Community Healthy Youth initiative, centered on the 40 Asset Developmental Model, is woven through everything YFS is involved in.
+The language and philosophy of these initiatives, centered on the 40 Asset Developmental Model, is woven through everything YFS is involved in.
 We continue to seek opportunities within the community to develop meaningful roles for our youth, such as interning in businesses or serving on town boards and commissions.
-To learn more about the 40 Asset Model, visit www.searchinstitute.org.
+To learn more about the 40 Asset Model, visit www.search-institute.org.
 We have implemented the Youth Action Council with students to provide opportunities for skill development in areas of leadership, community service, and mentoring relationships.

-This past year, over 110 high school students were consistently involved in Youth Action Council (YAC) activities and community programs at bi-monthly meetings.
-Over 30 8th graders were involved in Junior YAC.
-Two 12th grade students organized and facilitated the 'Cardboard Community' in October 2015, a project to raise awareness and funds for people in our community facing housing insecurity.
-The 40 students involved in the outdoors, overnight event, were tasked with collecting cardboard and building their overnight shelters as a team.
-They hosted a pasta dinner fundraiser just prior to the event, and overall raised almost \$2000.
+This past year, over 140 high school students were consistently involved in Youth Action Council (YAC) activities and community programs at bi-monthly meetings.
+Approximately 40 8th graders were involved in Junior YAC.
+Youth Action Council, along with OSHS senior Phil Ledwith, organized and facilitated the 'Cardboard Community' in April 2017.
+This project is designed to raise awareness and funds for people in our community and region facing housing insecurity.
+The 50 students involved in the outdoors, overnight event, were tasked with collecting cardboard and building their overnight shelters as a team.
+They reached their goal of raising \$2500 through donations from individuals and businesses, and were able to make a donation to shelters in Middletown and Hartford, as well as to local need.